Summer Clinic Hours:

 Before your appointment: Don't empty your bladder for at least 1 hour before your scheduled appointment time.

 Get your results one to five days after your appointment.

-AIDS Project Rhode Island licensed counselors will perform free anonymous HIV rapid testing on a walk in basis on September 18th, October 25th, and November 27th from 5:30 pm to 7:30 pm in Health Services.
+AIDS Project Rhode Island licensed counselors will perform free anonymous HIV rapid testing and free syphilis screening once a month at Health Services on a walk in basis.
 No appointment is necessary.
-It is an oral test.
-No needles!
-Results will be given the same night.
+Receive results the same night.
 For most accurate results, refrain from eating, drinking or brushing your teeth 20 minutes before testing.

-Flyers will be posted throughout campus to advertise these events.
+Screening will resume in September.
+Flyers will be posted throughout campus to advertise this event.